BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Nuclear Fusion Catalyzation

-If two 3He nuclei approach too close to a magnetic monopole, they will overcome their Coulomb repulsion and fuse at room temperature, outgassing only alpha particles and protons.
+If two 3He nuclei approach too close to a magnetic monopole, their magnetic attraction to the monopole will overcome the nuclei's mutual Coulomb repulsion and fuse at room temperature, outgassing only alpha particles and protons.
 Thus, aneutronic and aphotonic cold fusion becomes possible with magnetic monopoles.
 Since the outgassed charged particles can induce electric currents to power equipment, this type of fusion technology is extremely energy efficient (>90%).
 The same technology can be used on a much grander scale for clean nuclear fusion rocketry, with an exhaust velocity of 6.8% of lightspeed.
 Monopoles are not expended or exhausted by this process, however only nuclei with an odd number of nucleons respond to a monopole's magnetic field, hence only they can undergo fusion catalyzation.

-With the development of quantum gravity in the study of high-energy graviton physics in the Tau Ceti star system, various technologies emerged which could exploit the nonlinear features of gravity on a small scale, in virtue of high-energy gravitons produced by magnetic monopoles.
-Unlike the paragravity catapult envisioned by Robert L. Forward in 1963, high-energy gravitons allow for the creation of handheld paragravity devices.
+With the development of quantum gravity in the study of high-energy graviton physics from monopoles extracted from meteorites, various technologies emerged which could exploit the nonlinear features of gravity on a quantum scale.
+Unlike the classical paragravity catapult envisioned by Robert L. Forward in 1963, high-energy graviton production allows paragravity devices to be handheld.
 The list below covers the most notable of these technologies.

 Paragravity

-Having 524 µg/m3 of monopoles allows one to generate a sufficient amount of high-energy gravitons to duplicate a comfortable one-g environment, for use in either microgravity environments (spaceships) or celestial environments (colonial arcologies on moons and planets).
+Having a few hundred grams of monopoles allows one to generate enough high-energy gravitons to duplicate a comfortable one-g environment, for use in either microgravity environments (spaceships) or celestial environments (colonial arcologies on moons and planets).
 Paragravity is essential for most habitation beyond Earth, since the human body has a very small window of tolerance regarding gravity, for long-term health.
 Since such a small amount is required for Earth-like gravity generation, personal and vehicle paragravity belts are common.
-The small range of such devices relative to that of Earth's radius and the density of the monopolium compared to that of Earth's density helps to reduce the bulk quantity of monopolium required (by 24 orders of magnitude), especially since the high density increases the presence of nonlinear interactions between gravitons.
+The small range of such devices relative to that of Earth's radius and the density of the monopolium compared to that of Earth's density helps to reduce the bulk quantity of monopolium required, especially since the high density increases the presence of nonlinear interactions between gravitons.
 However, all such devices obey conservation of momentum, and thus cannot be used to generate free kinetic energy.

 Stressor Beams